 Try to achieve the same result with a different method

 Now, the idea with this project is not necessarily to copy the code verbatim.
-If I wanted to do that, I might as well have just saved the HTML and CSS of the original website.
+If you wanted to do that, you might as well have just saved the HTML and CSS of the original website.

 Often, there are things the original website doesn’t do such a good job of.
 There’s no reason why you can’t achieve the same result with a different, more efficient, method.

 ProBlogger’s header, logo, navigation menu and background are all rolled together into one gigantic image.
-So in my replica, I’m replicating the same look, but with pure CSS.
+So in our replica, we could replicate the same look, but with pure CSS.

 Pure CSS is often better than images, as it doesn’t require an HTTP request and takes up less file size.
 There are actually a lot of examples on the web of pure CSS replicas – such as the Apple navigation menu and the Twitter logo.

 What website design will you be emulating?
-Tell us in the comments!
+Tell us!